cockroachdb/docs/v19.2/multi-region-deployment.md

 To deploy an application in multiple regions in production, we recommend that you use a [managed Kubernetes engine](https://kubernetes.io/docs/setup/#production-environment), like [Amazon EKS](https://aws.amazon.com/eks/), [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/), or [Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service/).
 To route requests to the container cluster deployed closest to clients, you should also set up a multi-cluster [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).

-In this guide, we use [kubemci](https://cloud.google.com/kubernetes-engine/docs/how-to/multi-cluster-ingress) to configure a GCP HTTP Load Balancer to container clusters deployed on GKE.
+In this tutorial, we use [kubemci](https://cloud.google.com/kubernetes-engine/docs/how-to/multi-cluster-ingress) to configure a GCP HTTP Load Balancer to container clusters deployed on GKE.

 {{site.data.alerts.callout_info}}
 To serve a secure web application, you also need a public domain name!